Analytical cell size distribution: lineage-population bias and parameter inference: Preliminaries

 supplemented with the `no-flux' boundary conditions at $x=0$ and $x=\infty$:

 and the initial condition $n(x,t=0)=n_0(x)$.
 In the right hand side, the first two terms account respectively for the deterministic part of the cell growth with rate $\nu(x)$, and for the stochastic part of the growth where $D(x)$ is the diffusion coefficient.
 In the corresponding Langevin representation of the cell cycle, size grows as $ \di x = \nu(x) \di t + \sqrt{2D(x)} \di W$ where $W$ is the Wiener process.
+This equation reduces to a growth-fragmentation equation when single-cell growth is deterministic ($D(x)=0$) \cite{michel_existence_2006}, to a diffusion-fragmentation equation when there is no single-cell growth ($\nu(x)=0$) \cite{laurencot_fragmentation_2021-1,laurencot_fragmentation_2021}, and to a fragmentation equation when $D(x)=\nu(x)=0$ \cite{cheng_scaling_1988}.

 The third term describes the division of cells of size $x$ with a rate $r(x)$, and the last term accounts for the birth of $m$ new cells of size $x$ coming from the divisions of cells of sizes $x'$, through the partition kernel $b(x/x')$ which is the probability for a newborn cell to inherit the fraction $x/x'$ of its mother's volume at division.
 Most cells obey \textit{binary fission} corresponding to $m=2$.
 The partition kernel is normalized as $\int_{0}^{1}\di x \ b(x)=1$, and the conservation of volume at division imposes that $m \int_{0}^{1} \di x \ x b(x)=1$.
 Moreover, births of cells of size $0$ are impossible, so that we set $b(0)=b(1)=0$.
-The kernel $b$ is very general, and accounts for \textit{deterministic symmetric partition} observed in bacteria and fission yeast: $b(x)=\delta(x-1/m)$; \textit{deterministic asymmetric partition} characterizing for example budding yeast: $b(x)=\sum_{i=1}^{m}\delta(x-1/\omega_i)/m$ with $\omega_i > 1$ and $\sum_{i=1}^{m} 1/\omega_i=1$; and \textit{stochastic partition} which can be modeled for example as a Beta distribution for size or as a Binomial distribution for protein segregation.
+The kernel $b$ is very general, and accounts for \textit{deterministic symmetric partition} observed in bacteria and fission yeast: $b(x)=\delta(x-1/m)$ where $\delta$ is the Dirac delta distribution; \textit{deterministic asymmetric partition} characterizing for example budding yeast: $b(x)=\sum_{i=1}^{m}\delta(x-1/\omega_i)/m$ with $\omega_i > 1$ and $\sum_{i=1}^{m} 1/\omega_i=1$; and \textit{stochastic partition} which can be modeled for example as a Beta distribution for size or as a Binomial distribution for protein segregation.

-We recast this equation at the probability level by defining the frequency $\psi(x,t)=n(x,t)/N_t$ of cells of size $x$, with $N_t=\int dx n(x,t)$ the total number of cells at time $t$:
+We recast this equation at the probability level by defining the frequency $\psi(x,t)=n(x,t)/N_t$ of cells of size $x$, with $N_t=\int \di x n(x,t)$ the total number of cells at time $t$:

 where $\Lambda_t=\partial_t N_t/N_t$ is the instantaneous population growth rate.
-Direct integration of this equation with respecct to $x$ shows that this population growth rate is equal to the average division rate:
+Direct integration of this equation with respect to $x$ shows that this population growth rate is equal to the average division rate:

 We refer to this distribution $\psi$ as the population distribution, and draw the attention of the reader on the fact that adding a uniform ($x$-independent) death/dilution rate does not affect this population distribution \cite{basse_cell-growth_2004,levien_interplay_2020}.
 In particular, setting a dilution rate that perfectly balances the population growth allows to maintain constant populations, as it is done in chemostats, but does not affect the size-distribution.